josephfinlayson/coding-challenge/README.md

 This challenge imagines that we have a screen that displays a single phase on an onboarding workflow.

-It consists of a RESTful backend that exposes a single endpoint that when given an ID, it returns the phase by that ID
+It consists of a RESTful backend that exposes a single endpoint that when given an ID, it returns the phase by that ID.
+Please see `data/phases.json` for the data structure your backend should use.
+No need to connect it to a database.

 It consists of a frontend that calls the backend with the ID `b762e005-b762-485f-8f7e-7229d4b7622` and renders the phase onto the page according to the below screen